vzeizer/Udacity_Capstone_MLEngAzure/README.md

 The investigated dataset contains about 10 years of daily weather observations from many locations across Australia.

 **RainTomorrow** is the target variable to predict.
-It means -- did it rain the next day, Yes or No?
+It means - Will it rain the next day, Yes or No?
 This column is Yes if the rain for that day was 1mm or more.

 ## Project Set Up and Installation

 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.